mitotic/slidoc/README.md

 Notes are additional material that are displayed in the printed version of the lecture.
 For normal slideshows, notes are not visible in the main slide, but are normally displayed in vertical slides below the main slide.
-(The separator `--` may be used to generated multiple Notes slides in the vertical.)
+(The separator `--` may be used to generate multiple Notes slides in the vertical.)

 An alternative presentation mode, with two views, is also available